-Breach of contract actions sound simple enough, but there are a myriad of rules which govern how contracts are construed and enforced by the courts.
-Even in cases which seem open and shut based upon the language found in the parties’ contract, complex legal issues, such as the enforceability of limitations of liability or of “liquidated damages” provisions and application of the Uniform Commercial Code, may dramatically impact the outcome of the case.
+Breach of contract actions sounds simple enough, but there are a myriad of rules that govern how contracts are construed and enforced by the courts.
+Even in cases that seem open and shut based upon the language found in the parties’ contract, complex legal issues, such as the enforceability of limitations of liability or of “liquidated damages” provisions and application of the Uniform Commercial Code, may dramatically impact the outcome of the case.

 Unlike breach of contract claims, fraud and misrepresentation claims carry with them the possibility of an award of punitive damages.
 Fraud and misrepresentation claims typically involve allegations that one party to a transaction failed to disclose material information to another party to the transaction.

 Claims for slander and defamation aren’t just for celebrities; in fact, claims for slander and defamation are most likely to prevail when “public figures” are not the victims of the comments at issue.
 Defamation claims are often closely related to claims involving wrongful termination.
 A $15 million NYSE arbitration award was entered in favor of three stockbrokers who were defamed after their broker-dealer terminated them.
 Defamation is a communication that tends to harm an individual’s reputation so as to lower him or her in the estimation of the community or deter third persons from associating or dealing with him or her.